lukemcdowell/lukemcdowell.github.io/infra/README.md

-# Last Played Lambda and API
+# Currently Playing Lambda and API

-CDK Stack to create a Lambda function and API Gateway to return the last played song from Spotify.
+CDK Stack to create a Lambda function and API Gateway to return the currently playing or last played song from Spotify.

 The endpoint is secured using an API key.
 There is a rate limit of 10 requests per minute.

+The Lambda function uses the Spotify Web API to fetch the currently playing song.
+Spotify refresh token provided as an environment variable.

 ## Useful commands